frsong/pycog/README.md

 ## Installation

-Because you will eventually want to modify the `pycog` source files, we recommend that you "install" by simply adding the `pycog` directory to your `PYTHONPATH`, and build the Cython extension to (slightly) speed up Euler integration for testing the networks by typing
+Because you will eventually want to modify the `pycog` source files, we recommend that you "install" by simply adding the `pycog` directory to your `$PYTHONPATH`, and build the Cython extension to (slightly) speed up Euler integration for testing the networks by typing

 ```
 python setup.py build_ext --inplace